kken7231/research-mqtt-mtd/mqttmtd-layer/README.md

     - HOST_NAME: Hostname of the host machine
     - MQTT Broker port

 3. Now system translates MQTT-MTD.
-MQTT Interface port is the port to send packets.
+MQTT Interface port is the port to send packets to.

 ## Configs